 Short Bio:

 Pádraig Ó Tuama (b.
 1975, Ireland) is a poet with interests in language, violence, power, and religion.
 He is the host of On Being’s Poetry Unbound and has published volumes of poetry, essays, a memoir and theology.
-He has two books forthcoming in early 2025: Kitchen Hymns, a volume of original poems (CHEERIO and Copper Canyon Press), and the anthology 44 Poems on Being with Each Other; A Poetry Unbound Collection (Canongate and WW Norton).
+2025 saw the publication of Kitchen Hymns, a volume of original poems (CHEERIO and Copper Canyon Press), and the anthology 44 Poems on Being with Each Other; A Poetry Unbound Collection (Canongate and WW Norton).
 He lives in Belfast and New York City.

 Extended bio: